HansDampf37/Flip7/README.md

 \Delta(c_i, s) = \text{score}(s \oplus c_i) - \text{score}(s)
 $$

-represents the simulated score difference when drawing $ c_i $ from the current state.
+represents the simulated score difference when drawing $c_i$ from the current state.
 ### Learned model
 - The learned model (`Flip7Model` in `src/regressor.py`) is a small MLP trained to predict the same quantity that the MC procedure estimates: the expected immediate score change $\mathbb{E}[\Delta | s]$, but using a compact feature vector (counts of cards in hand ordered by `Flip7Game.CARD_TYPES`).
 - Motivation: the learned model enables fast inference and lets you run a policy even when you do not have access to a `Flip7Game` simulator.